jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

             JBOSS_HOME/domain/configuration/host.xml
     * After you have completed testing and undeployed this quickstart, you can replace these files to restore the server to its original configuration.
 4. Start the JBoss EAP server
-    * Open a command prompt and navigate to the root of the server directory.
+    * Open a command prompt and navigate to the root of the EAP directory.
     * Start the server using the following command:

             bin/domain.sh